 The Committee to Protect Journalists signed a joint statement today with Reporters Without Borders, the Tunis Center for Press Freedom, the Tunisian National Union of Journalists, and U.K.-based free expression group Article 19, calling for Meherzi's immediate release.

 Astrolabe's manager, Ahmed Amin, began waging a hunger strike on August 21 to protest Meherzi's imprisonment, according to a statement on the channel's official Facebook page.
-Several journalists and human rights defenders have pledged to support Amin's hunger strike in solidarity with Meherzi and Sihilli, Astrolabe reported.
+Several journalists and human rights defenders have pledged to support Amin's hunger strike in solidarity with Meherzi and Shili, Astrolabe reported.

 - For more data and analysis, visit CPJ's Tunisia page.